Program Profile

 Cash strategy

 Vistana StarOptions trade at $0.025–$0.055 on the secondary rental market.
 A typical 80,000-StarOption allocation rents for $2,000–$4,400 per year.
 Hawaii (Westin Ka'anapali, Westin Princeville) and Caribbean (Westin St. John, Sheraton Vistana) properties command the highest per-StarOption value.
-Self-rent on Airbnb/Vrbo captures more value; buyer services like Timeshare Rental Pros pay $0.015–$0.035 per StarOption upfront.
+Self-rent on Airbnb/Vrbo is the primary cash-out path for Vistana owners — Timeshare Rental Pros, the cash-buyer service we reference for other programs, does not currently purchase Vistana StarOptions.

 Getting out of Vistana (Sheraton / Westin) ownership

-Marriott Vacations Worldwide offers an exit program (Abound by Marriott Vacations) that Vistana owners in good standing can apply to — but acceptance is selective.
+Marriott Vacations Worldwide does not run a public buyback program for Vistana; owners typically exit via resale. ("Abound by Marriott Vacations," launched in 2022, is MVW's points-based membership program that qualifying Vistana owners can enroll in — it is not an exit program.)
 Resale via licensed brokers recovers 30–50% of original purchase price for standard Vistana contracts, better for premium Hawaii/Caribbean properties.
 Right of First Refusal applies.
 Conversion to Marriott Vacation Club Destination Points (where eligible) is another exit route for Vistana owners who want flexibility under the Marriott umbrella.

 Frequently asked